Team 80 Blog

 Do you have to be a Phase I awardee to be eligible for Phase II?

-However, some agencies offer a Direct-to-Phase-II (DP2) option.
-This pathway allows small businesses to apply directly for Phase II without a prior Phase I award, as long as they can demonstrate they’ve already completed the equivalent of Phase I feasibility work.
-DP2 availability varies by agency and specific solicitation.
+There is one important exception: some agencies offer a Direct-to-Phase-II (DP2) option.
+This allows eligible small businesses to apply directly for Phase II without a prior Phase I award, as long as they can show they have already completed the equivalent of Phase I feasibility work.
+DP2 availability depends on the agency and the specific solicitation.

 How do I apply for SBIR?